 The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material didn’t belong to you.
 You also may not have even been aware of the existence of child porn.
 This may be used if child porn was discovered on a computer or hard drive that is shared, or to which individuals other than you may have had access without your knowledge.
 You also could have used an unsecured or shared network which enabled another individual to download child porn.
 An angry co-worker, employee, friend, ex-spouse, or other revengeful individual may be motivated to download child porn on your computer or hard drive in order to frame you in Greene County, MO.

-Your knowledgeable Combs Waterkotte defense attorney can establish the most important factor – that you didn’t possess child pornography to your knowledge.
-Give us a call today at (314) 900-HELP or reach out to us online.
+Your knowledgeable Combs Waterkotte defense lawyer can establish the most important factor – that you didn’t possess child pornography to your knowledge.
+Give us a call right away at (314) 900-HELP or contact us online.

 The internet can be a treacherous environment.
 Your computer is continuously subjected to viruses, spyware, malware, spam, or various other inputs without your knowledge or consent.
 These intrusions could easily include child pornography or other obscene materials.
 You, like many other individuals in Greene County and throughout Missouri, have numerous files on your computer you didn’t even know existed.